 When the Employee Is Injured Outside of the Work Premises

-Each workers’ compensation claim that is denied and then appealed is heard by a panel of judges and decided on a case by case basis.
+Each workers’ compensation claim that is denied and appealed is heard by a panel of judges and decided on a case by case basis.
 There are dozens of mitigating factors to consider with workers’ compensation claims that make them more complicated than your typical civil lawsuit.
-For this reason it is always wise to seek the counsel of a specialized workers’ compensation attorney to get you the compensation you deserve.
+For this reason, it is always wise to seek the counsel of a specialized workers’ compensation attorney to get you the compensation you deserve.
 Call The Law Office of James M. Hoffmann at (314) 361-4300.

 Missouri Workers Compensation Statute of Limitation

 How to File a Workers Compensation Claim

 When to File a St. Louis Worker Compensation Claim

 Workers Compensation Issues

 Workers Compensation First Report of Injury